Dinhhus/Load_Cell_Klipper/README.md

-Using 1kg load cell with hx711 24 bits ADC
+# Using 1kg load cell with hx711 24 bits ADC, channel A+A-

 # Load cell Probe
 Current config is for BTT-EBB42 v1.2 using I2C port of EBB42 board.